-The key is that burning destroys the seed at a time of year when it is often too cold to kill it by any means other than hand weeding.
-Even if the weed doesn't die and comes back from the root system, burning buys time to kill it before it can set seed as things warm up enough to make spraying effective.
+The key advantage to the process is that burning destroys seed at a time of year when it is often too cold for herbicides to work or kill them by any means other than hand weeding.
+Even if the weed doesn't die after burning and comes back from the root system, burning buys time to kill it before it can set seed as things warm up enough for micro-spot spraying.
 Burning produces a minimum 6" diameter blackened spot.
-That makes a small bright green weed recovering from burning very easy to see and kill with the spray bottle as temperatures warm.
-Perennial grasses come right back as long as it is done while there is still rain.
-When burned they do less to obscure seeing the target weeds as well.
+A small, bright-green weed recovering from burning is very easy to see and kill with the squirt bottle as temperatures warm.
+Perennial grasses come right back as long as the burning is done while there is still rain.
+Once burned, they do less to obscure finding the target weeds as well.